syazsolo/linkedin/README.md

 # The story
 It was a normal day in the office when suddenly, the bosses decided to play a game, and dropped this random test on us the employees.
-In an email with the subject `Senior Engineer Assessment`, sent at 4pm Friday, with this as just the side-task, to review the file and to send it over before midnight.
+In an email with the subject `Senior Engineer Assessment`, sent at 4pm Friday, with this as just the side-task in a busy week, to review the file and to send it over before midnight.

 # 4pm
 here is the [task.txt](before.txt)